-The Three Minute Thesis (3MT®) is an academic research communication competition developed by The University of Queensland (UQ), Australia that has spread to campuses around the world.
-Since 2015, the Georgia Tech competition has challenged graduate students to explain their research in three minutes in a way that someone with no knowledge of the subject would understand.
+3 Minutes.
+Big Prizes.
+Game-Changing Research.
+That's what the Three Minute Thesis (3MT®) competition is all about.
+3MT originated at The University of Queensland (UQ), Australia, as an academic research communication competition and has spread to campuses around the world.
+Since 2015, Georgia Tech’s competition has helped graduate students hone their communication skills by challenging them to share their research in three minutes in a way anyone could understand.

 Who is eligible?

-Doctoral students currently enrolled at Georgia Tech and actively engaged in dissertation research are eligible.
-The student must be graduating in a term later than fall 2018.
+Doctoral students who are currently enrolled at Tech and are actively engaged in dissertation research are eligible.
+Students must be graduating in a term later than fall 2019.
 Graduates of Tech and previous winners of the 3MT competition are not eligible to participate.
 A competitive candidate should have a well-conceived dissertation project, compelling data collected, and a novel story to share.

 What are the prizes?